-III.
 Specification of Functions at the Adviser

-If the board were to assign fair value determinations to an adviser (as opposed to implementing fair valuation determinations directly), the Proposed Rule would require the adviser to specify the titles and particular functions of each person responsible for determining the fair value of the investments.
+If the board were to assign fair value determinations to an adviser (as opposed to implementing fair valuation determinations directly), the adviser would be required under the Proposed Rule to specify the titles and particular functions of each person responsible for determining the fair value of the investments.
 Specific personnel with duties associated with price challenges would need to be identified in the fair value policies and procedures.
 In seeking to prevent conflicts of interests from influencing a determination of fair value, the Proposed Rule would also require the adviser to reasonably segregate the process of making fair value determinations from the portfolio management of the fund.
 The Proposing Release acknowledges that portfolio management personnel can provide important perspectives with respect to the value of a fund holding.
 The Proposing Release notes, however, that these perspectives should be balanced against any potential conflicts of interest to which a portfolio manager may be subject in assisting with the determinations.
-This reasonable segregation does not necessarily require a communications "firewall" or strict protocols on personnel communication.
-Rather, to achieve reasonable segregation of functions, an adviser may structure a fund's portfolio management functions and fair value determination processes in ways specific to each fund's facts and circumstances.
+This segregation of functions requirements does not necessarily contemplate a communications "firewall" or strict protocols on personnel communication.
+Rather, to achieve reasonable segregation of functions, an adviser may structure a fund's portfolio management functions and fair value determination processes in ways specific to the fund's surrounding circumstances.

-IV.
 Records Related to Assigned Fair Valuation Determinations

-The Proposed Rule would require funds to keep records related to fair valuation determinations assigned to the adviser, including (1) copies of reports and other information provided by an adviser to the board as required by the Proposed Rule; and (2) a specified list of investments or investment types whose fair value determinations have been assigned to an adviser pursuant to the Proposed Rule's requirements.31 The records would be required to be kept for at least five years after the end of the fiscal year in which the documents were provided to the board or the investments or investment types were assigned to the adviser, the first two years in an easily accessible place.
+The Proposed Rule would require a fund to keep records related to fair valuation determinations assigned to the adviser, including: (1) copies of reports and other information provided by the adviser to the fund's board as required by the Proposed Rule; and (2) a specified list of investments or investment types whose fair value determinations have been assigned to the adviser pursuant to the Proposed Rule's requirements.
+The records would be required to be kept for at least five years after the end of the fiscal year in which the documents were provided to the board or the investments or investment types were assigned to the adviser, the first two years in an easily accessible place.